cheulongsear/cheulongsear/README.md

-### Hi there 👋
+# Hi there 👋

-- 👋 Hi, I’m Cheulong Sear
+- 👋 Hi, I’m Cheulong Sear from Cambodia.
+Currently base in Chiang Mai, Thailand.
-- 👀 I’m interested in learning new languages and coding
+- 👀 I’m interested in learning new languages(日本語) and coding.
-- 🌱 I’m currently learning japanese and data science
+- 🌱 I’m currently learning japanese and data science.
 - 💞️ I’m looking to collaborate on any project that allow newbie to start and learn.
 I always want to learn new thing.
 - 📫 How to reach me cheulong.dev@gmail.com

+#### Skills and Experience

+- React
+- React Native
+- HTML, CSS, JS
+- Firebase

+**Learning Skills**
+- Vue
+- Gastby
+- Taiwind

 <!---
 cheulong/cheulong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.